oakcms/oakcms/README.md

 Installation
 ------------
+OakCMS is installed through Composer.

+With Composer installed, you can install OakCMS by running:
+`composer create-project --prefer-dist oakcms/oakcms=dev-master oakcms`

-1. Import dump "oakcms.sql" for your db end configure .env config file
+Import dump "oakcms.sql" for your db end configure .env config file
-2. Either run `composer update`

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 5.4.0.
+The minimum requirement by this project template that your Web server supports PHP 5.5.0.